rserur/Launch-Challenge/README.md

 Launch-Challenge
 ================

-Launch Academy coding challenge turn into a github repo for Phase Two pre-work.
+Launch Academy coding challenge turned into a github repo for Phase Two pre-work.